 A book’s main title is designed to make an impact, catch attention, and pique interest.
 The subtitle does the rest of the work.
-It explains or should explain, in a very specific way exactly what a book is about.
+It explains or should explain, in a specific way, precisely what a book is about.
 In book publicity, the subtitle is crucial for this very reason.
-If a producer or editor receives a book with no subtitle or an inferior one, he or she is not going to take the time to look at the book.
+If a producer or editor receives a book with no subtitle or an inferior one, they will not take the time to look at the book.
 It’s that simple.
 Time is precious to the media.
 Many outlets receive hundreds of books a week in the mail.
 A title has to hit them hard, fast, and clearly.

-• Above all else, make sure your book has a subtitle!
+• Make sure your book has a subtitle above all else!

-• Provide specific information in the subtitle, explaining in a few words exactly what your book is about
+• Provide specific information in the subtitle; explain in a few words exactly what your book is about

-• Keep it short.
-Create your subtitle as if you were writing a press release headline for the book.
+• Keep it short; create your subtitle as if you were writing a press release headline for your book

-• Keep Search Engine Optimization in mind.
-Try to use appropriate keywords and phrases that will help your book organically come up in searches.
+• Keep search engine optimization (SEO) in mind; try to use appropriate keywords and phrases that guide search engines to include your book the results they serve up

 In press releases, nonfiction books with weak subtitles often impede book marketing efforts.
 When the media receive a book in the mail and review a press release, they give 10 to 15 seconds.
 Therefore, what’s presented must be informational and compelling.
 The subtitle is one of the things they look for most.